 Your perennial and nursery stock plant purchases from Sky Nursery are guaranteed for six-months, excluding seasonal plants such as annuals, houseplants, and hanging baskets.
-Sky Nursery is not responsible for any problems with plants due to improper siting, planting, or care, inclement weather, or damage incurred after the plant has left our care (insects, dogs, lawn mowers, etc).
+Sky Nursery is not responsible for any plant problems due to improper siting, planting, or care, inclement weather, or damage incurred after the plant has left our care (insects, dogs, lawn mowers, etc).

 If a plant is defective, return the plant with your original sales receipt and plant tag.
 All returns are subject to approval by the department manager and need to be accompanied by the sales receipt.